yitianwang18/cse112-s22-group14/specs/roadmap.md

 - Full auto-timer with start / restart and end + Basic Notifications
 - Instructions box + Instructions header
 Note: Local storage used, no fancy Databases

-### Future add-ons:
-- Task list
-- Muting Notification sounds
-- Animations in the design
-- Progress Analytics chart at end of session

 ---